-1. Students will not transfer between campuses or facilities after the second week of the semester.
+Students cannot transfer between campuses or clinical facilities after the second week of the semester.
 Extenuating circumstances will be considered on a case-by-case basis.

-2. Currently enrolled students seeking preference on a waiting list for transfer between campuses must submit a written petition to the Director.
-The waiting list will be based on the admission ranking and the written petitions received.
-Petitions must be received by the Director no earlier than 8:00 a.m. on the first day of the spring semester and no later than April 1st for the following fall semester.
-For the spring semester, petitions must be received no earlier than 8:00 a.m. on the first day of the fall semester and no later than October 1st.
-No transfers are allowed for the 4th semester unless deemed necessary by the Director.
-If you decline a transfer at the time it is offered, you will be moved to the bottom of the list.
+Currently enrolled students seeking to transfer from one campus to another must submit a written request to the Dean to be placed on a waiting list pending space availability.
+Petitions must be received by the Dean no earlier than 0800 on the first day of the Spring semester and no later than April 1st for the following Fall semester.
+For the Spring semester, petitions must be received no earlier than 0800 on the first day of the Fall semester and no later than October 1st.
+No transfers are allowed for the 4th semester unless deemed necessary by the Dean.
+Students are offered transfer on a space available basis in the order in which requests are received.
+Should a student decline transfer at the time it is offered, they are placed at the end of the waiting list.